Table of Contents

 Answer: Romania provides some genuinely profitable investment opportunities in various industry fields and despite of the uncertain political climate, due to its surprising potential, it reveals remarkable possibilities proving highly advantageous especially for foreign investors.

 At certain points, it seems that the economic fluctuations and the rather austere development left some areas unexplored, creating, through a paradox, a peculiar chance for advancement.
 However, treating this topic from an objective perspective requires a strict analysis of various legal and financial aspects that can effectively demonstrate the importance of investing in this Eastern European country.

 The general trend is to stimulate the economic growth in disadvantaged areas and to encourage the development of micro, small and medium-sized enterprises.
 The decision to invest in Romania comes with certain specific benefits that apply to foreign investors.
-Our lawyers are ready to assist you if you want to open a new company in Romania, no matter if it's a micro company or a joint stock company.
+Our lawyers in Romania are ready to assist you if you want to open a new company in this country, no matter if it’s a micro company or a joint stock company.

 Certain tax issues come to mind whenever one is interested in investing in a foreign country.
 These issues concern the right for repatriation of capital, profits and dividends obtained in Romania, and the provisions of the double taxation treaties signed by Romania with various countries.
 Several fiscal benefits are also in place in the form of tax reductions, labor related incentives and other incentives for the purpose of attracting investments.

 The simple act of buying Romanian property, creating a company in this country or investing in renewable energy sector calls for an expert advice.
 A legal opinion is advisable in order to secure the investment process by verifying all judicial aspects that come with such a decision.
 Legal assistance is required in many cases because of the multiple legislative and political changes that lead to certain ambiguities.